 There really is no substitute for this.
 As one example, we’ve witnessed a team of investors in new, independent, organic food store differ widely on who they thought their customer was.
-The answers ranged from everyone (who eats!) to soccer moms to athletes to health food fanatics.
-Partially because of this, in our opinion, the store folded pretty quickly.
+The answers ranged from everyone who eats (!) to soccer moms to athletes to health food fanatics.
+Partially because of this this store folded pretty quickly.
 Of course you can imagine the big competition too!

 Who are the people/audiences you’re trying to reach with your message and how do you best reach them?
 Be as precise as possible.
 Pinpointing this will save you money and bring better success.
 This can change over time; keep in mind you may need have different messages or offerings for different market niches.

 Among other reasons, people vet businesses everyday online.
 Who uses the print Yellow Pages any more?
 In most cases, don’t even consider launching a business without being online.
 That’s so pre-world-changing Internet.
 Searching, shopping, comparing, etc., all happen millions and millions of times a day online.